Workflow

 Clarification Interaction Loop🔗

 If an agent emits structured clarification questions in the questions array, the session moves to Question status.
 You answer each question in sequence, and Agentty sends one consolidated follow-up message back to the same session before returning it to normal execution.
 Submitting a blank free-text answer stores no answer for that question.
-Pressing Esc ends the clarification turn immediately, restores the session to Review, and does not send the follow-up message.
+Pressing Ctrl+C ends the clarification turn immediately, restores the session to Review, and does not send the follow-up message.
+Pressing q while reading the chat transcript or navigating the predefined option list returns to the sessions list without ending the turn, so the session keeps its Question status and the clarification can be resumed by reopening it later.

 Session Sizes🔗